 - Depression treatment

 Experts caution against mixing prescription depression medicine with alcohol.
-Some medications may enhance the chances of relapse to alcohol addiction when you’re trying to quit the habit or may even be dangerous when combined with alcohol.
+Some medications may increase the chances of relapse to alcohol addiction when you’re trying to quit the habit or may even be dangerous when combined with alcohol.

-If you suffer from depression due to alcohol abuse, quitting the dangerous habit can be vital in improving your mood.
+If you suffer from depression due to alcohol abuse, quitting the dangerous habit can improve your mood.
 For example, most people observe a significant difference in their lives by cutting down on alcohol consumption for at least four weeks.
-Lowering alcohol use makes you feel better; thus, you’ll perform daily activities without much challenge.
+Decreasing alcohol use makes you feel better; thus, you’ll perform daily activities without much challenge.
 A depression treatment program like the one at Atlanta Center for Mental Health can get you on the road to recovery.

-The best way to overcome alcohol addiction is to seek an individual therapy program at a rehab center.
-This is because it’s challenging to stop alcohol addiction without professional help due to the unpleasant withdrawal symptoms.
+The best way to overcome alcohol addiction is to seek an individual therapy program at a dual diagnosis treatment center.
+This is necessary because it is extremely challenging to stop alcohol addiction without professional help due to the unpleasant withdrawal symptoms.

-Seek Help for Depression and Alcohol Addiction Today
+Dual Diagnosis Treatment For Depression and Alcohol Addiction

 Depression and alcohol addiction takes a toll on your life by impacting it in several negative ways.
 Apart from the painful physical symptoms, alcohol abuse affects relationships with spouses, family members, and colleagues.
 Trying to quit drinking without a medically supervised program usually leads to relapse.
 Visit Atlanta Center for Mental Health today for treatment, guidance, and counseling.
 Contact us at 833.625.0458 to schedule an appointment or fill out our online intake form.